Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry

-First, for a quadratic Poisson polynomial algebra, Shoikhet \cite{Shoikhet} showed that its Koszul dual is graded Poisson and Tamarkin's deformation quantization of these two Poisson algebras are again Koszul dual to each other as graded associative algebras.
-Later this result is proved to be true for Kontsevich's deformation quantization by Calaque et al \cite{Calaque+}.
+For a quadratic Poisson polynomial algebra, Shoikhet \cite{Shoikhet} showed that its Koszul dual is graded Poisson and Tamarkin's deformation quantizations of these two Poisson algebras, one is AS-regular and the other is Frobenius, are again Koszul dual to each other as graded associative algebras.
+Later this result is proved to be true for Kontsevich's deformation quantization by Calaque et al. \cite{Calaque+}.

-Second, for an arbitrary Poisson polynomial algebra, Dolgushev \cite{Dolgushev} proved that its deformation quantization is an AS-regular algebra; in particular, if the Poisson algebra is unimodular, then its deformation quantization is a Calabi-Yau algebra.
-Similarly one can show that the deformation quantization of a unimodular Frobenius Poisson algebra (that is, a Poisson algebra with a non-degenerate pairing) is a Frobenius algebra.
+On the other hand, for an arbitrary Poisson polynomial algebra, Dolgushev \cite{Dolgushev} proved that its deformation quantization is an AS-regular algebra; in particular, if the Poisson algebra is unimodular, then its deformation quantization is Calabi-Yau.